daniellecgw/daniellecgw.github.io/research.md

 ## Working Papers

-### Segregation Academies: The Effect of "Whites Only" Private Education
+### Southern Academies: The Proliferation of All-White Private Schools after *Brown* and Their Legacy for Students
 [ Draft: Impact on Public Schools (PDF)](assets/files/williamson_segac.pdf)

 *New draft with long-term impacts on students coming soon (with Jennifer Withrow) – September 2025*